django/deps/draft/0000-background-workers.rst

 Specification
 =============

 The proposed implementation will be in the form of an application wide "task backend" interface.
 This backend will be what connects Django to the task runners with a single pattern.
-The task backend will provide an interface for either third-party libraries, or application developers to specify how tasks should be created and pushed into the background
+The task backend will provide an interface for either third-party libraries, or application developers to specify how tasks should be created and pushed into the background.

 Backends
 --------